-Trabzon is blessed with abundant high mountain pastures and crisp clear water which yield especially tasty bread and dairy products.
-Bread from nearby Vakfıkebir along with cheese and butter from Tonya are especially good.
+Trabzon is blessed with abundant high mountain pastures and clear water which yield tasty bread and dairy products.
+Bread from nearby Vakfıkebir along with cheese and butter from Tonya are local favorites.

-- Kuymak – a warm, cheesy fondue-like dish for your bread
+- Kuymak – a fondue-like cheese dip for your bread

 - Kaygana – a breakfast dish made from eggs, flour and milk cooked thin like a crepe

 - Hamsi – small fried fish served up in a skillet and eaten like chips!